rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

    cf set-space-quota web-app 5
    </strong></tt>

+   This sets a limit on all future created Spaces.

 Each space can have unique properties such as these quotas that define the maximum allowed:

    * Total memory - The maximum amount of memory a Space can have